curl/everything-curl/usingcurl-connections.md

 To reduce the impact on your scripts or other use, you can set the maximum time in seconds which curl will allow for the connection attempt.
-With `--connnect-timeout` you tell curl the maximum time to allow for connecting, and if curl has not connected in that time it returns a failure.
+With `--connect-timeout` you tell curl the maximum time to allow for connecting, and if curl has not connected in that time it returns a failure.

 The connection timeout only limits the time curl is allowed to spend up